 - School Workforce Census (SWC) data.
 NFER will match survey data to SWC data (including teacher/headteacher age, gender, role, years in school, years in role, subject(s) taught) to support the evaluation.

 A DfE Privacy Notice has been made available to all school leaders and teachers involved in the TSP when they signed up to the programme.
 The notice outlines the requirement of participating teachers and leaders to provide personal information (such as names, teacher numbers and email addresses) to the Department for Education, and to agree to the analysis of this data for research purposes.

-We are collecting your personal data to evaluate the perceptions of school leaders and teachers participating in the DfE’s Tailored Support Programme.
+We are collecting your personal data to evaluate the perceptions of school leaders, teachers, mentors and system leaders participating in the DfE’s Tailored Support Programme.
 Data (name, teacher numbers and contact details), initially collected by DfE (the data controller), will be shared with NFER (the data processor) and used by NFER to gather evaluation data.
 Data collected by NFER will be matched to the School Workforce Census and analysed by NFER.
 The legal basis for data processing is public task.
 Data will only be shared between the DfE and NFER and it will not be transferred outside of the European Economic Area (EEA).
 We will delete any data within one year of the completion of the evaluation.
 Your data is handled in accordance with the rights given to individuals under data protection legislation.
 Full details of how your data will be used and how to exercise your rights over it are available in NFER’s privacy notice.

 Voluntary participation, confidentiality and right to withdraw